 Common HR Weaknesses

 “While finance views HR as an unnecessary cost, HR thinks finance is out to squeeze every penny they can find.
 Bottom line is both departments function as gears powering a larger machine.
 Individually each department provides services to the company, many of which overlap.
-When HR and finance function cooperatively the company moves into a new era of efficiency, production, customer satisfaction and most important, profit.” -Christine Sauter, HR Project Officer at StarkHR
+When HR and finance function cooperatively the company moves into a new era of efficiency, production, customer satisfaction and most importantly, profit.”

-Lack of Strategic Foundation
+No Strategic Foundation

 A better understanding of the external environment is critical in seeing business success.
 Those who don’t work in HR should take the time to realize that this team is almost entirely internally focused and is less exposed to the external reputation than other departments.
-This is improving as more and more HR departments learn about employer brand and how customers are candidates and vice versa.
+This is improving as more and more HR departments learn about employer brand and how customers are candidates, and vice versa.

-HR leaders are not born, they are made from years of practice, training and dedication.
+Great HR leaders are not born, they are made from years of practice, training, and dedication.
 Without the strengths of the HR department, organizations would suffer, meanwhile the weaknesses present issues to all as well.
 Whether you are an HR professional or an organizational executive, grasping the strengths and weaknesses of HR can help you understand some of the challenges your company will need to overcome together.

-If you need a little more guidance in how to better your hiring and managing processes, visit our HR and recruiting resources page.
-We have numerous free white papers and printables to help your HR department become more strategic.
+If you need a little more guidance on how to better your hiring and managing processes, visit our HR and recruiting resources page and download on of our many free white papers, ebooks, and printables to help your HR department become more strategic.

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent hundreds of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.